What is Raki

 How to Make?

 To make this alcohol at home, you will need to use a copper alembic still.
-Please be advised that excessive alcohol consumption can cause fatal diseases like cancer and liver cirrhosis.
+Please be advised that excessive alcohol consumption can cause fatal diseases.
 So if you are planning to make and consume raki, do it in moderation.
 Keeping that in mind, let us take a look at the recipe below.
 [3]

 Two hands clinking shot glasses with white liquor over a bowl of food.